groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpeg.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for .NET API"
+    title: "Investigate GroupDocs.Comparison for .NET API features"
     link: "/comparison/net/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
-It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
-With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.
+       GroupDocs.Comparison for .NET API provides rich functionality in JPEG images comparison.
+Resulting reports contain data about any distinctions at selected images.
+Using of our software in your .NET projects do not request for any other libraries.
+Just add some lines of code and get powerful tool to achieve your goals.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple JPEG files using C#"
+    title: "How to compare JPEG pictures by C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many JPEG files.
+      Control content of JPEG files with [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
+      1. Get GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) and add to your project
-      2. Provide an instance of Comparer class with full path to initial JPEG file
+      2. Use Comparer object constructor to set path to JPEG image
-      3. Append at least one other JPEG to Comparer
+      3. Involve other JPEG image to be analyzed
-      4. Get a final report with precisely described differences
+      4. Investigate report saved to local disc

     code:
       platform: "net"